elijah-potter/harper/README.md

 We consider long lint times bugs.
 If you encounter any significant performance issues, please create an issue on the topic.

+If you find a fix to any performance issue, we are open the contribution.
+Just make sure to read [our contribution guidelines first.](https://github.com/elijah-potter/harper/blob/master/CONTRIBUTING.md)